UmarMohamedUsman/aro-reference-architecture/README.md

 - Azure Key Vault for storing secretes/certificates in a centralized manner
 - Azure Cosmos DB with private endpoint for application backend
 - Connect ARO cluster to Azure Arc and install Container Insights extension for collecting logs through Log Analytics workspace
-- Provision Azure Bastion Host & Azure VM to securely connect to ARO cluster and deploy a sample application manually
+- Provision Azure Bastion Host & Jumpbox VM to securely connect to ARO cluster and deploy a sample application manually